-Miter saw safety is important for anyone who uses one of the powerful tools to cut lumber.
-On the jobsite, it’s even more important – especially for new workers.
+Miter saw safety is very important on the jobsite – especially for new workers.

-Miter saws – or chop saws, as the construction industry often calls them – are powerful tools that allow workers to make miter cuts, bevel cuts, compound cuts and, most commonly, basic crosscuts.
+Miter saws – or chop saws, as the construction industry often calls them – are powerful tools that allow workers to make miter, bevel, compound and cross cuts.

 But, as you might imagine, these power tools can result in some major injuries.
-Unless users exercise proper care, they (or someone else on the jobsite) could end up with a serious injury, permanent disability or even a fatal event.
+Unless users exercise proper care, they (or someone else on the jobsite) could end up seriously hurting themselves.

 Risks Associated with Miter Saws